georgetz95/Data-Science/Data Science Projects/Market Research Consumer Segmentation/README.md

 This project analyzes the UCI Restaurant and Consumer Data set as a market-research style case study.
 The goal is to show how consumer profile data, stated preferences, venue attributes, and ratings can be joined into a practical workflow for segmentation, multivariate driver analysis, and concept screening.

-The project was built to align with analytics work described in the Ipsos Global Modeling Unit posting: cleaning survey-like data, conducting multivariate analysis, building client-ready tables and figures, and automating PowerPoint-style outputs from R.

 ## Main Question